Table of content

 Trust seal companies put badges on your websites like guarantee safe & secure checkout badges, free shipping & free return badge, payment trust badge, third-party endorsements, and many more that can impact how much reassurance it gives to your customers.

 How can a small badge influence customer behavior?
 You might think so, but trust badges increase the levels of perceived security.
-In addition, trust badges inspire visitors to make a leap and purchase products or signup for a membership.
+In addition, trust badges inspire visitors to make a leap and purchase products or sign up for a membership.

 The types of social proof you use depend highly on your needs and industry.
 Let's explore some great examples of social proof in online marketing used by different brands.

-Famous Examples of Social Proof Marketing
+Famous Social Proof Marketing Examples

-1. Reviews as Social Proof Marketing- Amazon
+Reviews as Social Proof Marketing – Amazon

 53% of visitors start searching for product search on Amazon, and the site makes it easier to tell if the product is trustworthy or not just by showcasing product reviews.
 That's because many examples are sprinkled throughout the site and the product pages.

-Amazon puts all the social proof front and center throughout every product page; it helps build customer trust by showing customers review and star ratings.
+Amazon puts all the social proof front and center throughout every product page; it helps build customer trust by showing customers reviews and star ratings.
 In addition, visitors can see real-time images of the products and relevant customer names who uploaded the review.
-That's the power of social proof!
+That’s the power of social proof!

-2. Instagram Social Proof Marketing- Daniel Wellington
+Instagram Social Proof Marketing – Daniel Wellington

 If you are looking for one of the social media platforms to display social proof from your customers, Instagram is the best and most popular social platform!

-It is one of the fastest-growing platforms, with the most engaged user base.
-For example, 83% of people use Instagram for new product discovery; now that's something unique, right?
+It is one of the fastest-growing platforms with the most engaged user base.
+For example, 83% of people use Instagram for new product discovery; now that’s something unique, right?

 There are many ways to showcase social proof on Instagram, including the Wisdom of the crowd, product testimonials, sharing stories, products endorsed by a celebrity, and many more.
-In addition, you can get a verified badge, showcase the number of Instagram followers, repost mentions, give shoutouts, and brand bio.
+In addition, you can get a verified badge, showcase the number of instagram followers, repost mentions, give shoutouts, and brand bio.

-Instagram followers with social proof help build trust, gain loyalty, beat your competitors, and show your product's value through posts, stories, and videos.
 For example, Daniel Wellington, a Swedish watch company, offers micro-influencers on Instagram to promote their watches.
 In addition, they would provide a unique discount code to every micro-influencer to add positive social proof to their account.

-3. Social Proof Advertising by Coffee Joulies
+Social Proof Advertising by Coffee Joulies

 Social proof builds trust between the visitor and the brand through testimonials.
 But it doesn't mean it only needs to be from your customers or influencers.